gitjeff05/kapitsa/README.md

 - [x] zsh 5.7.1 (x86_64-apple-darwin18.2.0)
 - [x] GNU bash, version 4.4.20(1)-release (x86_64-pc-linux-gnu)

-Please open a pull request with as much information as possible so we can try to get it working.
+If Kapitsa is not working for you, please open a pull request with as much information as possible so we can try to get it working.

 # Advanced queries